gdhjktru/hyrun/README.md

 i.e. if the output files can be found locally and force_recompute is False [Note: currently, remotely parsed jobs are not regarded by this]
 3. finished jobs are removed from jobs dict

+4. a list of the different schedulers is created (two scheduler are equal if also all the dicts self.connection (with host and user etc) match)
+5. check wether to wait (set if at least one task of all jobs has set wait=True)
+6. if wait=True and more than one scheduler is found, write a warning, because currently, all jobs of schedulers[i] are submited and waited for before all jobs of schedulers[i] are considered
+7. loop over schedulers start
+8 .create scheduler context (nullcontext for local scheduler, ssh-conneciton for slurm scheduler)
+9. get jobs with correct scheduler

-4. jobs are prepared in a loop over jobs (see abve): a.) job_script (hyset.File) is created for both remote and local jobs and written to disk (submit_dir_local) b.) all files in files_to_write are written to disk c.) all file objects in RunSettings are 'resolved', i.e. converted in to a dict with keys 'path' and 'host' File(...) -> {'path': ..., 'host': ...}
+10. jobs are prepared in a loop over jobs (see abve): a.) job_script (hyset.File) is created for both remote and local jobs and written to disk (submit_dir_local) b.) job hash is created c.) all files in files_to_write are written to disk d.) all file objects in RunSettings are 'resolved', i.e. converted in to a dict with keys 'path' and 'host' File(...) -> {'path': ..., 'host': ...}
-    d.) all objects in Job() are checked for compatibility with hydb.
+    e.) all objects in Job() are checked for compatibility with hydb.

-5. jobs are added to database, if db_id is set, database entries are updated
+11. jobs are added to database, if db_id is set, database entries are updated, if job.hash is found in database, job is fetched form database
-6. check if dry_run is set in at least one tasks of jobs, exiting if True
+12. check if dry_run is set in at least one tasks of jobs, exiting if True
-7. a list of the different schedulers is created (two scheduler are equal if also all the dicts self.connection (with host and user etc) match)
-8. check wether to wait (set if at least one task of all jobs has set wait=True)
-9. if wait=True and more than one scheduler is found, write a warning, because currently, all jobs of schedulers[i] are submited and waited for before all jobs of schedulers[i] are considered
-10. loop over schedulers start
-11. create scheduler context (nullcontext for local scheduler, ssh-conneciton for slurm scheduler)
-12. get jobs with correct scheduler
+13. jobs that have already a job id (e.g. slurm id), are fetched, all others continue the run

-13. collect all files from all jobs (of given scheduler) and send them to cluster.
+14. collect all files from all jobs (of given scheduler) and send them to cluster.
 Note: they are all send to the SAME directory, submit_dir_remote, e.g. /cluster/work/users/${user} which might thus clog up easily
-14. submit jobs from submit_dir_remote, and jobs[<job_no>].id and jobs[<job_no>].outputs[x].output_file, etc are updated
+15. submit jobs from submit_dir_remote, and jobs[<job_no>].id and jobs[<job_no>].outputs[x].output_file, etc are updated
-15. update database. if scheduler=local, the calculation is finished, stdout_err and stdout_file are written to work_dir_local and jobs[<job_no>]['job'].outputs[0] is updated and jobs[<job_no>]['job'].status is set to 'COMPLETED' or 'FAILED' depending on the returncode.
+16. update database. if scheduler=local, the calculation is finished, stdout_err and stdout_file are written to work_dir_local and jobs[<job_no>]['job'].outputs[0] is updated and jobs[<job_no>]['job'].status is set to 'COMPLETED' or 'FAILED' depending on the returncode.
 For scheduler=slurm, the scheduler context is used to submit the job script and the jobs[<job_no>].job_id is set to the slurm id and jobs[<job_no>].status is set to 'SUBMITTED'.
-16. if wait is False, the scheduler loop is continued (goto 10) and eventually, the database ids are returned.
+17. if wait is False, the scheduler loop is continued (goto 10) and eventually, the database ids are returned.
 If wait is True, the maximum waiting time is max(sum(task.job_time for task in job.tasks) for job in jobs)
-17. after waiting jobs in database are updated with the latest status
+18. after waiting jobs in database are updated with the latest status
-18. files are transferred back from the cluster, if transfer_all is set (default) all files from the remote working directory, e.g. /cluster/work/users/${user}/${job_id} are downloaded, if not, only output_file, stderr_file and stdout_file are transferred
+19. files are transferred back from the cluster, if transfer_all is set (default) all files from the remote working directory, e.g. /cluster/work/users/${user}/${job_id} are downloaded, if not, only output_file, stderr_file and stdout_file are transferred
-19. the scheduler is teared down
+20. the scheduler is teared down
-20. the outputs are returned, these can be parsed by hyif.Interface.parse()
+21. the outputs are returned, these can be parsed by hyif.Interface.parse()

 ## checking on jobs

-hyrun.get_status() is similar to run with steps 1.-3., 7. and 10.-12. then the current status is fetched from the scheduler and returned as a string. if Fetch results=True, the results are copied back and the outputs are returned.
+hyrun.get_status() is similar to run with steps 1.-7. then the current status is fetched from the scheduler and returned as a string. if Fetch results=True, the results are copied back and the outputs are returned.